apazed-com/pages/articles/culture/10-Video-Game-Squid-Villains.md

 As has been discussed before, there are significant differences between the octopus and the squid.
 As an octopus myself, I find it important to defend and to clear our good name.
 There are many villains portrayed within video games, and I would like to highlight the nefarious acts of squids.
 I am not saying that all squids are evil, but what I am saying is that these squids are, and that often the octopus gets blamed for crimes that the squid commits!
+Let's get into the depths of the squid criminal empire, and stop them blotting the octopus's good name.